 Google Pay: Number One UPI App in India

-The practise of moving money from one person to another over the internet is very common in India.
+The practice of moving money from one person to another over the Internet is very common in India.
 Over the past few years, innovative functionalities and user interfaces have been added to digital wallets.
 The gap between Google Pay and its rivals is closing quickly.

 After some time, Google Tez was rebranded as Google Pay.
 It was released with impressive features, and its growth goals have caught the Indian payments industry completely off guard.